Leverage people’s need for completeness, and provide a sense of accomplishment, progress and/or opportunities for

 An interesting finding is that our efforts increase as we move closer to a goal, such as we approach rewards or goals such as visual finish lines.

 For example, an experiment has shown that a 10-space coffee card pre-stamped twice will be completed faster than an 8 with no pre-stamps.
 A recent study has also shown that people are more likely to pitch in as charitable campaigns approach their goals.

 To leverage the goal-gradient effect, designers can accelerate the behaviour to progress towards a goal or reward by emphasising (and eventually creating anticipation) once one is getting closer to achieving it.

 For example, Uber not only creates an earning goal for its drivers, it also emphasises how close a driver is to reaching it.

 Competence is the perception of effectiveness, and while Humans have an innate tendency to improve, it cannot be assumed; rather, the attainment of competence requires support and feedback from the environment.

 In other words, we can design for competence.

-Set specific, ambiguous and possibly time-bound goals to direct one's attention and effort towards the task at hand.
+Set specific, unambiguous and possibly time-bound goals to direct one's attention and effort towards the task at hand.